Whoopie pies are a classic treat here in Lancaster County. Authentic ones are delicious, typically chocolate with a cloud-like white filling.

-I’m not sure whether it’s baking cake batter on a flat cookie sheet (whoopie pie molds are for cheaters) or using raw eggs whites and shorting in the filling that is intimidating, but I’ve never actually tried to make traditional whoopie pies.
+I’m not sure whether it’s baking cake batter on a flat cookie sheet (whoopie pie molds are a thing, but I haven’t tried that myself) or using raw eggs whites and shorting in the filling that is intimidating, but I’ve never actually tried to make traditional whoopie pies.

 - 2 cups white sugar